ashaheed00/EmployeePayrollServices/README.md

-# Employee Payroll Service BridgeLabz
+# Java File Watch Service BridgeLabz
-## Version UC2
+## Version UC3
-#### All the Files operations are done.
-TempPlayGround is generated to perform those actions.
+#### Create a Watch Service to watch particular directory along with all Files and Sub Directories